TV Tropes Needs Your Help

 - Twelve Episode Anime: Ten episodes actually.

 - Unlimited Wardrobe: Everyone has so many outifts; More than they should given the storyline.
+(They are travellers!
+Shouldn't travellers, of all people, have very limited wardrobes!?)

 - Would Hit a Girl: subversion, in that Rahzel intercepted the hand and taught him a lesson.